|

 Committee has established the use of "neutral

 citation" for case law.
-See also the Alberta Court of Queen's Bench

 On a related

-note: I highly recommend Matthew Butterick's
+note: I highly recommend Butterick's

 |